 The expanded principal subsumes every content principal it contains.
 The content principals do not subsume the expanded principal, even if the expanded principal only contains a single content principal.

-"http://moz.org" but not vice versa: so the expanded principal gets full access to the content principals it contains, with Xray vision by default, and the content principals get no access to the expanded principal.
+"http://moz.org" but not vice versa.
+The expanded principal gets full access to the content principals it contains, with Xray vision by default, and the content principals get no access to the expanded principal.

-Expanded principals are useful when we want to give code extra privileges, including cross-origin access, but don't want to give it full system privileges.
-For example, they're used in the Add-on SDK to give content scripts cross-domain privileges for a predefined set of domains, and to protect content scripts form access by untrusted web content, without having to give content scripts system privileges.
+Expanded principals are useful when you want to give code extra privileges, including cross-origin access, but don't want to give the code full system privileges.
+For example, expanded principals are used in the Add-on SDK to give content scripts cross-domain privileges for a predefined set of domains, and to protect content scripts from access by untrusted web content, without having to give content scripts system privileges.

-The following diagram shows the factors that determine what kind of wrapper compartment A would get when trying to access an object in compartment B.
+The following diagram shows the factors that determine the kind of wrapper that compartment A would get when trying to access an object in compartment B.